 Any flavored or sweetened yogurt is more like a dessert.
 Even the average flavored yogurt can have up to 42 grams of sugar.

 Instead, try opting for plain Greek yogurt with Manuka as the sweetener.
-You’ll get the delectable, rich sweetness of honey and the additional benefits that table sugar just doesn’t offer.
+You’ll get the delicious and rich sweetness of honey and the additional beneficial nutrients that table sugar just doesn’t offer.